wp-plugins/pinterest-pin-it-button/readme.txt

 == Description ==

 Add a Pinterest "Pin It" Button to your posts and pages allowing your readers easily pin your images.
-Includes a shortcode and widget.

 ### "Pin It" Button Features: ###

+* Specify image to pin or let the reader select
+* Add horizontal or vertical pin count
+* Display or hide on any page type
+* Custom CSS for aligning just right
+* Includes widget and full shortcode support

 * Allow the **user to select the image from a popup** or pre-select an image to be pinned
 * Display a horizontal or vertical Pin Count